-Where Hot Work has been approved for a vessel berthed at EAW, the Hot Work Supervisor is to contact Harbour Control on VHF Ch.
-10 or 08 8919 0821 prior to commencing, and on completion of, Hot Work.
+Where hot work has been approved for a vessel berthed at EAW, the Hot Work Supervisor is to contact the Duty Cargo Officer (0488 527 136) prior to commencing, and on completion of, hot work.

-HOT WORK HAZARDS AND RISKS AT FHW
+19. HOT WORK HAZARDS AND RISKS AT FHW

 The work environment at FHW is more static than at EAW.
-There is a bulk fuel container used to bunker the pilot vessel on the wharf adjacent to the pilot boat landing.
-Fuel is delivered to other vessels using tanker trucks.
+There is a bulk fuel container used to bunker the pilot vessel on the Northern side next to the maintenance sheds.

-HOT WORK PERMITS
+20. HOT WORK PERMITS